maxbransontaylor/readme-generator/README.md

 ## Usage

-Run 'node index.js' from the command line, answer the prompts, and see your README.md file created in the 'dist' folder.
+Navigate to the directory where you installed the file.
+Then, follow the procedure in this [video](https://drive.google.com/file/d/1tuYwd8zWooDHNUWnQ-ylp79cfITHm5CY/view)

 ## Questions